MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

 # Tutorial - Analyse NHS England Outpatient Activity

 We will use an AI tool to analyse the number of outpatient appointments in England over the past several years by outcome (attended, did not attend etc).
-The data is in a CSV file -download from [here](./Resources/NHS%20HES%20Outpatient%20Appointments%20England%20By%20Year%20And%20Type.csv) and have a look at it.
+The data is in a CSV file - download from [here](./Resources/NHS%20HES%20Outpatient%20Appointments%20England%20By%20Year%20And%20Type.csv) and have a look at it.
 The original source data is from NHS Digital [here](https://digital.nhs.uk/data-and-information/publications/statistical/hospital-outpatient-activity/2022-23).

 Suggested Prompts
 * Describe the attached dataset _(Don't forget to attach the file)_